jiapei100/Genmake/README.md

 A simple makefile generator for C/C++/Assembly Projects of all shapes and sizes

 #How does it work
-Simply download the genmake.py script and execute it with python:
+Simply download the genmake.py script, put it on your project root folder, and execute it with python:

 ```
 python genmake.py